Choosing a bike rack may not be rocket science—but inventing them, well, that’s another story.

 A cycling enthusiast, inventor, and family man, Allen had a personal need for a bike-carrying device.
 On weekends, he would take his sons and wife to Cape Cod or the White Mountains of New Hampshire.
 What proved difficult time and again was the transport of his family’s bicycles.
 Rather than fight through inconvenience with twine and a dinged car, Allen sought an answer for himself as well as a market in which he foresaw major growth possibilities.

 Always a pathfinder, Allen took to work in his Lincoln, Massachusetts garage in search of a more efficient way to transport bikes.
 Drafting designs during the day and constructing them throughout the night, he put together a model made of electrical conduit, metal strapping, and fire hose casings (for padding).
 At first, the Allens tested the prototype on weekend excursions.
 Finding the first trunk-mounted rack to be a success, Dick started Allen Bike Racks.
-Dealer acceptance on came quickly, and by 1971 Allen Bike Racks were sold nationally through a number of major bicycle distributors.
+Dealer acceptance came on quickly, and by 1971 Allen Bike Racks were sold nationally through a number of major bicycle distributors.

 Over the years, the company has been issued numerous patents for its innovative ideas, and it continues to offer a versatile product line in a market that grosses over $100 million annually.